stephentyrone/swift-evolution/proposals/0000-integer-division.md

 - Rename `FloatingPointRoundingRule` to `RoundingRule`.

-- Provide new divide functions, or extend existing functions where possible, to take an optional allow `RoundingRule` parameter to control the rounding direction for the quotient.
+- Provide new divide functions, or extend existing functions where possible, to take an optional `RoundingRule` parameter to control the rounding direction for the quotient.

 - Provide a simple affordance specifically for the mathematical modulo operation (distinct from the remainder operation `%`).

 - Provide a new `shiftedRight`  function with rounding control, specifically for the extremely common case of division by known powers of two.
-This is needed for for implementing software backed floating-point (like generic conversions from integer to floating-point), but is also exceedingly useful for implementing a number of integer arithmetic operations, and is found in most bignum libraries.
+This is needed for implementing software backed floating-point (like generic conversions from integer to floating-point), but is also exceedingly useful for implementing a number of integer arithmetic operations, and is found in most bignum libraries.